dunhamsteve/aoc2022/README.md

 Second part took me a little while.
 I settled on the race loop detection thing, but had a lot of debugging before I figured out that I wasn't taking the padding off the top when calculating the height.
 I also kept wedging the lean process.
 There isn't a nice way to kill it in the editor.

+On the rust side, I didn't explicitly pad but still had padding from the short rocks.
+It's a vector, so the rocks were dropped on the end.

 **Day 18**

 This one was quite easy.
 I "cheated" a little and hardwired the max size of the space to